 Forget About “Good Vibrations”

 Most motorized door openers are ceiling mounted, and their correct installation can be tricky.
 An opener that is mounted with solid, reinforced footing should be adequately resistant to vibration.
 If not, the tug of the chain plus the natural humming vibration of the powerful motor in operation can pull the mountings loose over time, causing problems for the opener, track, and door.
 If you want to address unwarranted noise levels from your garage door opener, consider installing anti-vibration pads: one between the mounting bracket and the ceiling, and the second underneath the bracket.
-This will insulate the opener from the ceiling mounts, buffering vibration and muffling noise.
+This will insulate the opener from the ceiling mounts, buffering vibration, and muffling noise.
 This is helpful if there are living spaces (especially sleeping quarters) adjoining the garage.

 It Never Hurts to Ask…

 We realize there are those who take pride in managing their own home repair and maintenance, and we encourage monthly inspections and support homeowners who enjoy doing simple “repair or replace” projects.
-Many, though, will want professionals to do the heavy lifting, and trust them to complete even the relatively simple tasks with expertise and a full working knowledge of their entire garage door system.
-Automatic Door Specialists has been building their business one customer, one job at a time for nearly forty years.
+Many, though, will want professionals to do the heavy lifting, and trust them to complete even the relatively simple tasks with expertise and full working knowledge of their entire garage door system.
+Automatic Door Specialists have been building their business one customer, one job at a time for nearly forty years.
 We’re locally owned and operated.
-Ask us about our Annual Door Service Plan – it is surprisingly affordable and the best way to ensure the safety, security and longevity of your garage door.
+Ask us about our Annual Door Service Plan – it is surprisingly affordable and the best way to ensure the safety, security, and longevity of your garage door.
 We do gates and driveway entry systems, too.
-Call 858-609-6886 on click on “Contact Us” and we’ll be happy to answer your questions.
+Call 858-266-9563 on click on “Contact Us” and we’ll be happy to answer your questions.